AVSystem/scala-commons/docs/RPCFramework.md

 }
 ```

-As you can see, each invocation is already represented in a raw form.
+As you can see, each invocation is already represented in raw form.
 RPC method used is identified with a `String` and all the parameters are already serialized into `RawValue`.
 This is something easy to send through network.
-Function results are also expected to be returned as `RawValue`s - the RPC framework automatically handles its deserialization.
+Function results are also expected to be returned as `RawValue`s - the RPC framework automatically handles their deserialization.

 Implementation of `fire` and `call` should contain the actual network operations.
-We will omit them in this example as it's not in the scope of this guide.
+We omit them in this example as it's not in the scope of this guide.
 We can only promise that implementing them as AJAX calls using ScalaJS is fairly straightforward.

 What's left is the `get` method.
 It's supposed to return a raw form of RPC subinterface.
 Usually, `get` doesn't require any network operations but simply aggregates RPC name and arguments so that they can be sent along with the actual `fire` or `call` invocation that's eventually done on some subinterface.
 Here's an example: